← Back to Your IT & Tech Mates

 Customers must not submit passwords, one-time codes, private keys, banking credentials, unnecessary health information or other secrets in intake forms.
 Screenshots, photos or incident evidence should only be uploaded when relevant to the request and where the requester has authority to share them.

-Service request boards, referrals and provider profiles
+Service request boards, referrals and service partner profiles

 Service request boards and custom requests